 6.2.
 Drug possession

-The Nevada crime of conspiracy (NRS 199.480) occurs when two or more people agree to commit a crime.
+Conspiracy (NRS 199.480) occurs when two or more people agree to commit a crime.
 It makes no difference if the crime never occurs.
 The punishment turns on the underlying offense that the defendant was conspiring to commit.

 Call a Nevada criminal defense attorney…

 Charged with violating NRS 200.408 in Nevada?
-Phone our Las Vegas criminal defense attorneys for a FREE meeting.
+Phone our Las Vegas criminal defense attorneys for a free meeting.
 We are here to go over all your legal options and how we can serve you.

 In many instances, we can negotiate a substantial charge reduction or dismissal with the D.A.
 But know that if you wish to go to trial, we are prepared to fight our hardest for a full acquittal.

-- NRS 200.408 Administration of controlled substance to aid commission of crime of violence: Penalty; definitions.1.
-A person who causes to be administered to another person any controlled substance without that person’s knowledge and with the intent thereby to enable or assist himself or herself or any other person to commit a crime of violence against that person or the property of that person, is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 20 years.
+1. A person who causes to be administered to another person any controlled substance without that person’s knowledge and with the intent thereby to enable or assist himself or herself or any other person to commit a crime of violence against that person or the property of that person, is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 20 years.

 2. As used in this section: